dvmjoshi/dvmjoshi/README.md

 - 🔭 I’m currently working on GraspApp (education and media App)
 - 🌱 I’m currently learning sage justu 🧙🏼‍♂️🧙🏼‍♂
-- 👯 I’m looking for ?
+- 👯 I’m looking for opporunities to enhance my skill and learn.
 - 🤔 I’m looking for help with Grasp APP
 - 💬 Ask me about ...
 - 📫 How to reach me: dvmjoshi7@gmail.com